Word Processing Skills

 - Have the students type the sentences complete with proper punctuation.

-- Have the students add one to two pictures to the word document.
+- When ready, have the students add one to two pictures to the word document.

 - Check for understanding